-One of the more Texas Hold ’em-like poker variants, Pineapple Poker is played with a standard deck of fifty-two cards in an identical manner to its more famous cousin.
-If you are familiar with the rules of Texas Hold ’em poker, then the good news is that you will have no trouble whatsoever with Pineapple Poker.
+One of the more Texas Hold’em-like poker variants, Pineapple Poker is played with a standard deck of 52 cards in an almost identical manner to its more famous cousin.
+If you are familiar with the rules of Texas Hold’em, then the good news is that you will have no trouble whatsoever with Pineapple poker.

-As we say, this game plays a bit like Hold 'em but with one notable alteration.
-This becomes clear at pre-flop where players are dealt three cards as opposed to Hold 'em's two.
+As we said, this game plays a bit like Texas Hold'em but with one notable alteration.
+This becomes clear at pre-flop where players are dealt three cards as opposed to the two in Hold'em.
 After checking over their cards, players will select one card they wish to discard before the first betting round begins.

-Just like Texas Hold 'em, Pineapple can be played fixed limit, pot limit or no limit, and, again like Hold 'em, you can use as many or as few of your hole cards as you wish.
+Pineapple can be played fixed limit, pot limit, or no limit, and you can use as many or as few of your hole cards as you wish.
 At the end of the hand, the winner is the player who manages to create the best five-card poker hand.

-The only real difference between the two games is that players are dealt three hole cards instead of two.
+The only real difference between Pineapple and Hold'em is that players are dealt three hole cards instead of two.
 Once you have lost the hole card you don't want, the game proceeds the same way as regular Texas Hold 'em.

 The game of Pineapple Poker opens when the player sitting next to the dealer button posts a small blind, before the next player in turn posts the big blind.
-Then, the dealer deals each player three cards each, all of which are face down.
+Each player is then dealt three cards, all of which are face down.
 These are the hole cards mentioned above and can also be referred to as pocket cards.

 The same player left of the dealer, known as under the gun (UTG), gets the betting underway.
 Yet, in this betting round, the players know what they are holding, having discarded an unwanted card.
 Players check, raise or fold their way clockwise around the poker table until the game enters the flop phase.